Configure mystery jumperless NE2000 cards

 • DLink220.exe

-I was able to use this method to get all of my NE2000 clones configured to 0x300, IRQ 10, and a boot ROM at c800.
+I was able to use this method to get all of the NE2000 clones I had laying around configured to 0x300, IRQ 10, and a boot ROM at c800.
 With that done, using them from DOS is really easy.

 If you found this post informative or helpful, please share it!